Undergraduate BA (Hons)

 All about the course

-While this degree in theatre production is a good choice for budding stage technicians, the skills you’ll develop during your time with us will open up a variety of professional roles within the industry.
+While this degree in theatre production is a good choice for budding stage technicians and designers, the skills you’ll develop during your time with us will open up a variety of professional roles within the industry.
 This course offers a combination of studying technical skills work with an integrated stage and production management focus, developing your ability to work as part of a team to bring a production to life.

 Want to find out more?
 Gain a deeper understanding of what you’ll explore within each module below.